Add the Columbus Metropolitan Library system to the growing number of places that offer recycling to customers.

 The goal is to divert 30 percent of the trash collected to recycling.

 * Grove City Parks and Recreation was awarded $5,375 to purchase six recycling stations throughout the Big Splash Family Aquatic Center.

 Each unit has four integrated internal bins to allow guests to sort their waste faster and more accurately.

-Based on a study performed at the aquatic center last year, many recyclable items were thrown in the trash despite strategic placement of bottle-shaped recycling receptacles.
+Based on a study performed at the aquatic center last year, many recyclable items were thrown in the trash despite strategic placement of standalone bottle-shaped recycling receptacles.

 * St. Joseph Montessori School was awarded $2,588 to purchase 40 new containers and 15 cutout lids to support a school recycling program.

-The current recycling efforts of the 330 students and staff include composting, on-site paper recycling, and staff members transporting bottles, cans and corrugated cardboard to recycling drop off locations.
+The current recycling efforts of the 330 students and staff include composting, on-site paper recycling, and staff members personally transporting bottles, cans and corrugated cardboard to recycling drop off locations.